Ramon Magsaysay

-Ramon del Fierro Magsaysay Sr. (August 31, 1907 – March 17, 1957) was a Filipino statesman who served as the seventh president of the Philippines, from December 30, 1953, until his death in an aircraft disaster on March 17, 1957.
+Ramon del Fierro Magsaysay Sr. (August 31, 1907 – March 17, 1957) was the seventh president of the Philippines, serving from 1953 until his death in 1957.
 An automobile mechanic by profession, Magsaysay was appointed military governor of Zambales after his outstanding service as a guerrilla leader during the Pacific War.
 He then served two terms as Liberal Party congressman for Zambales's at-large district before being appointed Secretary of National Defense by President Elpidio Quirino.
-He was elected president under the banner of the Nacionalista Party.
+He was eventually elected as president under the banner of the Nacionalista Party, the youngest to be elected to the position, and second youngest overall (after Emilio Aguinaldo).
 He was the first Philippine president born in the 20th century and the first to be born after the Spanish colonial era.
+Magsaysay died in a plane crash on March 17, 1957, in Cebu.
+His successor, Carlos P. Garcia, assumed the presidency.
+He is the most recent Philippine president to have died in office.

 Biography

+Early life and education

-Ramon del Fierro Magsaysay, of mixed Tagalog, Kapampangan, Ilocano, Spanish, and Chinese descent, was born in Iba, Zambales on August 31, 1907, to Exequiel Magsaysay y de los Santos (April 18, 1874 in San Marcelino, Zambales – January 24, 1969 in Manila), a blacksmith, and Perfecta del Fierro y Quimson (April 18, 1886 in Castillejos, Zambales – May 5, 1981 in Manila), a Chinese mestizo schoolteacher, nurse.
+Ramon del Fierro Magsaysay, of mixed Tagalog, Visayan, Spanish, and Chinese descent, was born in Iba on August 31, 1907, to Exequiel Magsaysay y de los Santos (April 18, 1874, in San Marcelino, Zambales – January 24, 1969, in Manila), a blacksmith, and Perfecta del Fierro y Quimson (April 18, 1886, in Castillejos, Zambales – May 5, 1981, in Manila), a Chinese mestizo schoolteacher, nurse.

 He spent his grade school life somewhere in Castillejos and his high school life at Zambales Academy in San Narciso, Zambales.
-After college, Magsaysay entered the University of the Philippines in 1927, where he enrolled in a pre-medical course.
+After college, Magsaysay entered the University of the Philippines in 1927, where he enrolled in a Mechanical Engineering course.
 He first worked as a chauffeur to support himself as he studied engineering; and later, he transferred to the Institute of Commerce at José Rizal College (now José Rizal University) from 1928 to 1932, where he received a baccalaureate in commerce.
 He then worked as an automobile mechanic for a bus company and shop superintendent.

 Career during World War II

 At the outbreak of World War II, he joined the motor pool of the 31st Infantry Division of the Philippine Army.
 When Bataan surrendered in 1942, Magsaysay escaped to the hills, narrowly evading Japanese arrest on at least four occasions.
 There he organised the Western Luzon Guerrilla Forces, and was commissioned captain on April 5, 1942.
-For three years, Magsaysay operated under Col. Merrill's famed guerrilla outfit & saw action at Sawang, San Marcelino, Zambales, first as a supply officer codenamed Chow and later as commander of a 10,000-strong force.
+For three years, Magsaysay operated under Col. Frank Merrill's famed guerrilla outfit and saw action at Sawang, San Marcelino, Zambales, first as a supply officer codenamed Chow and later as commander of a 10,000-strong force.

-Magsaysay was among those instrumental in clearing the Zambales coast of the Japanese prior to the landing of American forces together with the Philippine Commonwealth troops on January 29, 1945.
+Magsaysay was among those instrumental in clearing the Zambales coast of the Japanese prior to the landing of American forces together with Philippine Commonwealth troops on January 29, 1945.